Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 ## About the author
 Burak is a data scientist and a computational physicist currently working at UCSB.
 He holds a Ph.D in physics, and worked on computational modelling of materials and applications of machine learning for discovering new compounds.
 He has a wide range of interests including image recognition, natural language processing, and time-series analaysis for applications in healthcare data.
+Burak's projects can be viweved from his [personal site](https://burakhimmetoglu.com/).